Mạn Đàm về

 She stood there, thoughtful.
 The pieces of her dress floated in the wind, making echo to the lapping of streams against the bank.

 A sudden presentiment was born in her spirit.
-She anxiously tumbled down the dam toward the place where she knew the small boat was attached.
+She anxiously tumbled down the dike toward the place where she knew the small boat was attached.

 Arrived on the spot, she saw her husband busying to untie with much effort the embedded ropes that still retained the boat.
 Without a word, she watched at him working.
 When he had finished, she got in the boat, asking: